HatsuneCode/Pipeline/RNAseq/README.md

 Install the following required software: fastp, bowtie2, STAR, RSEM, Rscript.
 Update your software paths by following the examples in `RNAseq.parameter.yml` (please use absolute paths).

-## Step 2: Automatically identify Fastq data.
+## Step 2: Automatically identify Fastq data

 Run `Rscript RNAseq.FastqPath.R` with the following arguments:
 `<path to raw data directory>`: The path to the folder containing your fastq.gz files.